wiktorkoscielny/academy20/README.md

 # Hi, I have finished the recruitment task and I would love to hear your feedback! :)

-## I solved that task in two ways.

-I have solved the task in two ways:
+I solved that task in two ways:
 - basic solution according to task guidelines on branch `basicSolution`
 - improved solution on branch `thirdSolution`